openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 class Frontend,Optimizer,Backend steel1
 class Source,Executable daisy1
 ```
-Instead of a source code, `Snippets` take `nGraph` model as an input.
+Instead of a source code, `Snippets` take `OpenVINO` model as an input.
-Then the `Tokenizer` (which is essentially a `Snippets` `Frontend`) parses an input `nGraph model`, and tries to find a part of the model that could be processed by `Snippets`.
+Then the `Tokenizer` (which is essentially a `Snippets` `Frontend`) parses an input `OpenVINO model`, and tries to find a part of the model that could be processed by `Snippets`.
-If such a part is found, `Tokenizer` converts it to an `nGraph IR` and stores inside a `Subgraph` node.
+If such a part is found, `Tokenizer` converts it to an `OpenVINO IR` and stores inside a `Subgraph` node.
-`nGraph IR` - is one of the two `IR` types used by `Snippets`, it is simply a small `nGraph model` that can contain `Snippets`-specific operations.
+`OpenVINO IR` - is one of the two `IR` types used by `Snippets`, it is simply a small `OpenVINO model` that can contain `Snippets`-specific operations.

-`nGraph IR` is then passed to the `Optimizer` unit that in turn consists of three subunits.
+`OpenVINO IR` is then passed to the `Optimizer` unit that in turn consists of three subunits.
 The purpose of the first subunit is to perform data flow optimizations.
-The second subunit converts `nGraph IR` (data-flow-oriented representation) to `Linear IR` (control-flow-focused IR).
+The second subunit converts `OpenVINO IR` (data-flow-oriented representation) to `Linear IR` (control-flow-focused IR).
 Finally, the third subunit is dedicated to control flow optimizations.

 After all optimizations, the `Linear IR` is used by the `Generator` (which is `Snippets` `Backend`) to produce executable code, which we will refer to as `Kernel`.
 As discussed in the Introduction, the purpose of the `Kernel` is to process a part of the initial tensor, and several `Kernels` are usually executed in parallel to process the whole tensor.